IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 traceWith (setSeverity Warning trAddBlock) (IgnoreBlockOlderThanK b)
 ```

-In addition, the __annotated severity__ of a particular trace can be changed in configuration, by referring to the __tracer name__ -- which allows to put it above or below the __global severity cutoff__, effectively either enabling or disabling it.
+In addition, the __annotated severity__ of a particular traces can be further overriden by configuration, at the __tracer namespace__ granularity -- which allows to put them above or below the __global severity cutoff__, effectively either enabling or disabling them.

-`Info` is the default __annotated severity__, in the absence of trace annotations.
+`Info` is the default __annotated severity__, in the absence of trace annotations or configured severity overrides.

 See [Severity filtering implementation](#Severity-filtering-implementation) for a more formal explanation of semantics.

 ### Privacy

-__Privacy__ is expressed in terms of:
+__Privacy__ annotations allows limiting __trace-outs__ that particular traces can reach.
+It is expressed in terms of:

 ```haskell
 data Privacy